thebeanogamer/hstsparser/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -w WORDLIST  The path to the database to be processed --csv CSV    Output to a CSV file
+  -w WORDLIST  The path to a file containing a wordlist for bruteforcing hashes --csv CSV    Output to a CSV file
   --firefox    Process a Firefox database
   --chrome     Process a Chrome database